Employment Law vs General Litigation: Career Specialization Guide

 The Current Employment Law Landscape

-Employment law is experiencing unprecedented demand across multiple markets, making this an opportune time to consider specialization.
+Employment law has seen strong demand across several markets in recent years, making this an opportune time to consider specialization.
 California has shown strong demand for employment litigators in recent years, driven by the 2024 PAGA reforms (AB 2288/SB 92) and their implications, ongoing wage and hour class actions, and the tech industry's complex workforce challenges.
 The Bay Area specifically has seen a surge in layoff-related litigation and emerging AI employment law issues that require specialized expertise.

 Beyond California, the employment practice is thriving nationally.
 Major corporate headquarters often drive employment law demand, such as financial institutions in Charlotte creating massive employment practices, or Amazon and Microsoft in Seattle generating constant workforce compliance needs.
 Recent changes to noncompete regulations in Washington state (verify current requirements) alone created unique employment law dynamics that specialists can capitalize on.